 Insulated lunch boxes can help keep food safer.
 Worry less about the decorations and more about the construction.
 The best box (hard-sided or soft) has an insulated lining and a pocket in which to place a thin freezer pack to help keep the contents cold until they are consumed.

-Food Prep Area Cleanliness Is Critical
+Food Prep and Eating Area Cleanliness

 Teach Children Importance of Cleanliness